Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 5. Aqueduc du Gier

-If you'd like to visit some out-of-town ruins, not too far away is the impressive Aqueduc du Gier, thought to have been built during the first century AD.
+If you'd like to visit some out-of-town ruins, not too far away is the impressive Aqueduc du Gier, thought to have been built during the first century CE.

 At 85km, it is the longest of the four which carried water to Lugdunum, in this case from the Gier (a tributary of the Rhône).
 It is in fact one of the longest aqueducts ever built by Rome.

-The Pont du Gard is more famous and taller, but the Aqueduct du Gier has far fewer visitors because the ruins are located along more than 20 different stretches before reaching Lyon.
+The Pont du Gard near Nîmes is more famous and taller, but the Aqueduct du Gier has far fewer visitors because the ruins are located along more than 20 different stretches before reaching Lyon.

 Roman aquaduct France - Aqueduc du GierA wonderful example of Roman aqueducts in France - the Aqueduc du Gier

-Need your hands free to take pictures of all these wonderful French ruins?
-I use this wonderful infinity scarf by SHOLDIT: just put my car keys, ID and cards inside – no bag to carry, no backpack to hoist.
-GET A SHOLDIT!
+Need your hands free to take pictures of all these stunning Gallo-Roman ruins?
+I use one of these wonderful infinity scarves to store my car keys, ID and cards – no bag to carry, no backpack to hoist.
+Get one here.

 6. Temple of Augustus and Livia